 The goal of the grazing and planting program at Meandering Meadow in the Botanic Gardens is to transition this area from a cool season meadow to a warm season meadow and introduce a larger variety of wildflowers.

-After the sheep graze in early May, WCBG staff and interns will plant the area with 60 native New England meadow species by directly sowing seeds in the meadow and planting plugs grown in WCBG's Teaching and Research Greenhouses.
+Last year, after the sheep grazed in early May, WCBG staff and interns will planted the area with 60 native New England meadow species by directly sowing seeds in the meadow and planting plugs grown in WCBG's Teaching and Research Greenhouses.
+We worked with botanist Ted Elliman to document what plants were in the meadow throughout the growing season.
+We can't wait to see what species thrive this year as we enter year two of our project.

 Through this project, we're excited to create a demonstration meadow, increase habitat and food sources for pollinators, birds and other wildlife, and provide beauty throughout all four seasons.